 This diary has been designed to help you record your daily imiquimod cream applications, as well as write down any other effects (good or bad) you may be experiencing.
-This information is really important to help your physician to collect all the information that is required for this trial.
+This information is really important to help your physician to collect all the information that is required.
 Please carefully read the instructions and follow them closely.